openstream/magento1-swiss-qr-bill/README.md

 ## Installation

 1. Copy contents of this repository into the root of your project.
 If you already have `composer.json` add new dependencies from the "required" section.
 If you are not using modman feel free to remove `modman` file.
-2. If your Magneto installation is not using composer autoloader add the following line topmost at your `index.php`:
+2. If your Magento installation is not using composer autoloader add the following line topmost at your `index.php`:

 ```php
 require_once '/vendor/autoload.php';